 - Wellcome Trust, Good Research Practice Guidelines (April 2018)

 Only staff or students of the collegiate University, or those who have a formal affiliation to the University or a College (or those who were University staff or students, or had a formal affiliation when the research in question was conducted), should state in any journal submission that they are affiliated to the University or a College.

 Researchers should give priority to publishing in publications that employ rigorous standards of peer review.

 When acting as peer reviewers, University members should declare all relevant interests as required in the University's conflict of interest policy.

-New reviewers are advised to take any available training, follow the guidance provided (see Resources below), become familiar with good practice, and consult or discuss with colleagues as necessary.
+New reviewers are advised to take any available training and follow provided guidance (see Further Resources below) to become familiar with good practice, and consult or discuss with colleagues as necessary.
 Where appropriate, reviewers should contribute comments that will be attributed.

 All reviewers should: